star-system-labs/liquidity-launcher/README.md

 # Liquidity Launcher

+_A modular system for bootstrapping deep liquidity on Uniswap v4._

 ## Overview

-Liquidity Launcher is a comprehensive launch system built on Uniswap V4 that facilitates token creation, distribution, and liquidity bootstrapping.
+Liquidity Launcher is a comprehensive launch system built on Uniswap v4 that facilitates token creation, distribution, and liquidity bootstrapping.
 The system provides a streamlined approach for projects to:

 - **Create** new ERC20 tokens with extended metadata and cross-chain capabilities
 - **Distribute** tokens through customizable strategies
 - **Bootstrap** liquidity using price discovery mechanisms
-- **Deploy** automated market making pools on Uniswap V4
+- **Deploy** automated market making pools on Uniswap v4

 The primary distribution strategy is a Liquidity Bootstrapping Pool (LBP) that combines a price discovery auction with automated liquidity provisioning with immediate trading liquidity.

-## Important Safety Notes
+## Warnings to Integrators

 ⚠️ **Rebasing Tokens and Fee-on-Transfer Tokens are NOT compatible with LiquidityLauncher.** The system is designed for standard ERC20 tokens and will not function correctly with tokens that have dynamic balances or transfer fees.

 ⚠️ **Always use multicall for atomic token creation and distribution.** When creating and distributing tokens, batch both operations in a single transaction with `payerIsUser = false` to prevent tokens from sitting unprotected in the LiquidityLauncher contract where anyone could call `distribute()`.

 ## Installation

-This project uses Foundry for development and testing.
-To get started:

 ```bash
 # Clone the repository with submodules